advancedroboticsaws/angel/README.md

 ### Laser scanning test

+<a name="laser-scan-test-step1"></a>

+#### Step 1 `Check hardware setups for laser scanning`

 The laser scanner we use is **rplidar**.
-To use it, the complete hardware setup should contain rplidar + transmission board.
+To use it, the complete hardware setup should contain **rplidar + data transmission board**.

-<a name="laser-scan-test-step1"></a>

-#### Step 1 `Check hardware setup to receive data from laser scanner`

-Mark the following checklist yourself when you finish each setup.
+Before going through the steps below, please mark the following checklist yourself when you have finished each setup.

 - [ ] Check your data transmission board.
 Make sure you installed the right one.

-**Note: If you have any doubt, or not sure the hardware wirings, please review system diagrams or datasheet and double check before going to next step.**
+**Note: If you have any doubt or not sure the hardware wirings, please review system diagrams or datasheet and double check before going to next step.**

 <a name="laser-scan-test-step2"></a>